How to Check WordPress Version: Tutorial for Beginners (2019)

 When you search for the WordPress latest version, Google will show you many relevant answers corresponds to your asked question.
 It’s been 16 years since WordPress was introduced to the world.
 It has evolved a lot since then and made web designing pretty much easier than ever before.
 Everything about WordPress is quite from how to install WordPress to how to create WordPress theme from scratch, everything is just so easily achievable.

 With the release of WordPress 5.0, they have revamped the WordPress editor to bring some new features to the ground.
 WordPress 5.0 was is coupled with various noteworthy features and needless to say that its users have welcomed it with open arms.
-Here at Templatetoaster WordPress website builder, check out easy ways to check WordPress latest version.
+Here at Templatetoaster WordPress theme builder, check out easy ways to check WordPress latest version.

 5 Easy Ways to Check WordPress Version